5 Tips To Improve Performance Appraisal Process

 The reality is most managers don't know how to go on about optimizing the appraisal process.

-Dick Grote, founder of Grote Consulting Corp. acknowledges that:
+Dick Grote, the founder of Grote Consulting Corp., acknowledges that:

 Performance appraisals have a huge impact on human happiness.
-A performance appraisal is the primary determinant of how much money I'm going to make or how far in the organization I'm going to get.
+A performance appraisal is a primary determinant of how much money I'm going to make or how far in the organization I'm going to get.
 Organizations need to take it seriously.
-The hard part is having the courage, to be honest about exactly how well a person has performed.
+The hard part is having the courage to be honest about exactly how well a person has performed.

 Here are a few focus points to cover during training managers to conduct a much more efficient appraisal process:

 While training managers, avoid the usual process of being an administration chore to do.
-Instead, promote the appraisal system as a necessary process to undertake to better the performance standards of the workforce and elevate the business goals.
+Instead, promote the appraisal system as a necessary process to better the workforce's future performance standards and elevate the business goals.

 Hold regular meetings for managers to discuss the importance of learning to handle difficult conversations.

-One common mistake that managers tend to do is to have their own bias (either positive or negative) towards the employee being reviewed.
+One common mistake that managers tend to make is to have their own bias (either positive or negative) towards the employee being reviewed.

-- Central Tendency: Rating every employee around an average.
-This defeats the whole purpose of having a rating system as well as the possibility of gathering useful data from it.
+Central Tendency: Rating every employee around an average.
+This defeats the whole purpose of having a rating system and the possibility of gathering valuable data from it.

-- Recency Rating: Evaluating employees based on the events that happened in the last month or so instead of basing the review for the whole year.
+Recency Rating: Evaluating employees based on the events in the last month or so instead of basing the review on the whole year.